UK/Kenya

 In collaboration with partners in Kenya and the UK, we are presenting a programme of activities in 2025 that celebrates creativity and innovation across the arts, culture and heritage, and education.
 With a thematic focus on innovation, the UK/Kenya Season 2025 will open up new opportunities for connection, exchange, and collaboration.
 Running from May to November 2025 in Kenya and the UK, and a few events in Italy, the Season will feature public events spanning architecture, design, fashion, literature, music, visual arts, performing arts, and film.

-A series of events and collaborations will be hosted by the Africa Centre and their partners in Scotland, Wales, and Northern Ireland.
+A series of events and collaborations will be hosted by The Africa Centre and their partners in Scotland, Wales, and Northern Ireland.

 Catalyst Grants